Free pickup

 Documented + paid (where applicable)After every visit

-Collection manifest, hauler registration certificate, and rebate statement (where applicable) land in your Boh account — building your 3-year compliance archive automatically.
+Collection manifest, CDFA IKG transporter license, and $1/gallon payment statement (when bundled) land in your Boh account, filed to your compliance archive automatically.

 What’s included